Table of Contents

 10.3.1.
 Referees

 10.3.1.1.
-Referees will be chosen by event organizers from a diverse pool of community-trained referees.
+Referees will be chosen by the event organizers.

 10.3.1.1.1.
-Typically at least 6 referees will be present on the field
+Typically at least 6 referees will be present on the field during each round and will be spread out evenly across the playing field.

 10.3.1.2.
-Head Referee(s) will be assigned with the authority to resolve situations not covered by this rule set.
+Head Referee(s) will be assigned with the authority to resolve situations not covered by this rule set

 10.3.1.3.
 Training